RV Bunkhouse Renovation: DIY Bunk Bed Rails + the Perfect Ladder

 Reading Time: 2 minutes

-Transforming your RV’s bunkhouse from a basic sleeping zone into a safe and functional space is one of those upgrades that makes a huge difference for traveling families.
-In our latest project, we tackled two big pain points: finding the right ladder for our top bunk, and building custom DIY bed rails to keep our kids safe and secure while they sleep.
+Transforming your RV’s bunkhouse from a basic sleeping area into a safe, functional space is one of those upgrades that make a huge difference for traveling families.
+In our latest project, we tackled two big pain points: finding the right ladder for our top bunk and building custom DIY bed rails to keep our kids safe and secure while they sleep.

 🎥 Watch the full renovation video on YouTube